 These three filmmakers did great films, even masterpieces.
 We feel close to directors having a vision.
 When you do science-fiction today, it’s complicated to ignore a classic like ‘Blade Runner’, ‘Close encounters of the third kind’ and ‘2001 Space Odyssey’, ‘Alien’, etc. But we have stored these films and forget them when we do ours.
 Being kids from the 80’s, we naturally feel influenced by this type of cinema, even if our goal is to try and find new paths and new universes.

-Are you figuring out to propose projects to any English/American speaking production studios with or without Hollywood.
+Are you in touch with Hollywood or other studios?
 Would you be ready to build yourselves an overseas career?

 For the time being we focus on finding the right balance between our ambitions and the reality of filmmaking.
-We don’t want to make film just to make them.
-We want to find a real artistic interest into them.
-Building our own projects garanties this.
-We prefer creating project that might interest production studios.
+We don’t want to make films just to make them.
+We want to find a real artistic interest.
+Building our own projects garantees this.
+We prefer creating projects that might interest production studios.
 Like we’re doing today with Blood Machines.
-We want to make to projects we have in mind.
+We want to stick to projects we have in mind.

 « We don’t want to make films just to make them.
-We want to find a real artistic interest into them.
-Building our own projects garanties this. »
+We want to find a real artistic interest.
+Building our own projects garantees this. »

 Today, the French cinema industry doesn’t give much importance to filmmakers like you.
 That’s a bit of a shame considering people like Alexandre Aja, Gregory Levasseur and others who are welcomed in English speaking production countries.
 What do you think of this?

 That doesn’t really bother us.
 It’s difficult but we think that it’s up to the next generation.
 On our side, we make our projects without asking some huge help from the system.
-In that way, we hope doing what we do with all the energy we can put into it.
 It’s by making projects exist that we can inject fresh air into the French film industry.

 Let’s talk about ‘Turbo Killer’.
-How is the project born?
+How was the project born?
 How did you gather such a crew around you for an astonishing result like this one?

 How close are you to Synthwave?